nomilous/notice/spec/notice/client/README.md

 * Should be unique.
 * The hub will not allow a second instance of the 'Family Room' television remote to connect.
+* NOTE! **There may be some issues here is the hub mistakenly thinks a client is still connected.
+Trusting socket.io disconnect event.
+Will take measures as-at and when-if.**

 #### The `context` subconfg